linz/linz_basemaps/README.md

 ######*LDS*

-Use this geolink to obtain all of the LINZ distributed data.
-Please note DEM comments below.
+Use this geolink to LDS in order to obtain all layers necessary to rebuild the basemaps.
+Connecting to LDS with this link selects layers and makes them ready for download.
+There should be eighteen vector layers and two raster file ready for download.
+Please note the DEM comments below.

 -	https://data.linz.govt.nz/x/p8oaUg